Top 10 party Games

 Supplies Needed:

-Before the game, fill the bottom of three glass fish bowls with ping pong balls.
+Before the game, fill the bottom of three plastic fish bowls with Swedish fish (or Goldfish).
 To play, players must sit behind a line and bounce ping pong balls trying to get them to bounce in the fish bowls.
 First player to get a ball to bounce into all three fish bowls wins.

 More Great Graduation Ideas